the-turing-way/the-turing-way/book/website/communication/citable/citable-cff.md

 After creating a valid `CITATION.cff` file, you will need to add it to root of your code or data repository so that it can be easily found and cited.

+(cm-citable-cff-updating)=
+## Updating your `CITATION.cff` file

+When you need to update your `CITATION.cff` file, for example to add an author or to change the information about releases, you will need to edit the file manually.
+It is recommended to update your `CITATION.cff` file before making a software release.

 (cm-citable-cff-how-to-cite)=
 ## How to Cite Using `CITATION.cff`